varabyte/kobweb/README.md

 }
 ```

-All callbacks (discussed shortly) will receive an `org.w3c.dom.Element` subclass.
+All `ref` callbacks (discussed more below) will receive an `org.w3c.dom.Element` subclass.
 You can check out the
 [Element](https://kotlinlang.org/api/latest/jvm/stdlib/org.w3c.dom/-element/) class (and its often more
 relevant [HTMLElement](https://kotlinlang.org/api/latest/jvm/stdlib/org.w3c.dom/-h-t-m-l-element/) inheritor) to see the
 methods and properties that are available on it.

-For example, you could use this to set initial focus on one element in your DOM.
+Raw HTML elements expose a lot of functionality not available through the higher level Compose HTML APIs.

 #### `ref`

-Additionally, Silk provides a `ref` method which takes a callback and whose output can be passed into the `ref`
-parameter:
+For a trivial but common example, we can use the raw element to capture focus:

 ```kotlin
 Box(